The Ministry of Foreign urges everyone to refrain from travelling unless it is absolutely necessary.

-- children eleven years of age and younger,
+- children ten years of age and younger,

-- employees of companies which provide transport and transport services including sailors and members of the merchant marine, who are on the way to or from their places of work, passengers in transit who do not leave the specially designated transit zones, and members of the diplomatic corps,
+- employees of companies which provide transport and transport services including sailors and members of the merchant marine, who are on the way to or from their places of work, and members of the diplomatic corps,

 - people who are living in border regions of Latvia that cross the border on a daily basis for purposes related to their employment, education, or similarly important reasons, and who are able to show proof of that particular reason for travelling.